srl-labs/containerlab/docs/manual/kinds/vr-vjunosevolved.md

 ---
 # Juniper vJunosEvolved

-[Juniper vJunosEvolved](https://support.juniper.net/support/downloads/?p=vjunos-evolved) is a virtualized PTX10001 router identified with `juniper_vjunosevolved` kind in the [topology file](../topo-def-file.md).
+[Juniper vJunosEvolved](https://www.juniper.net/documentation/product/us/en/vjunosevolved/) is a virtualized PTX10001 router identified with `juniper_vjunosevolved` kind in the [topology file](../topo-def-file.md).
 It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

 Juniper vJunosEvolved nodes launched with containerlab come up pre-provisioned with SSH, SNMP, NETCONF and gNMI services enabled.

 ## How to obtain the image

-The qcow2 image can be downloaded from [Juniper website](https://support.juniper.net/support/downloads/?p=vjunos-evolved) and built with [vrnetlab](../vrnetlab.md).
+The qcow2 image can be freely downloaded from the [Juniper support portal](https://support.juniper.net/support/downloads/?p=vjunos-evolved) without a Juniper account and built with [vrnetlab](../vrnetlab.md).

 ## Managing Juniper vJunosEvolved nodes